denten-books/plain-text/3-format.md

 In each case, Adobe and Amazon, we observe an attempt to supplant the affordances of the book with a range of other, competing affordances particular to the company's proprietary document format.
-The Amazon book and the Kindle book are read in a different way.
-And we are yet to discover the extent to which they are capable of governing reading.
+The Amazon book and the Kindle book are read in different ways.
+Where the mechanics of the book are relatively well-known---the way paper absorb ink or the hinge-like action of the spine and boards---we are yet to discover the potentialities of electronic reading.
+Or, rather, the potentialities of electronic reading change dynamically, day to day, with each software update.
+The electronic book is not one format, but many, each entailing a number of emendatory compromises.
+They require a book history and a poetics---how is it made---in another sense, on the material level, at the source of knowledge production.

-On the other hand, contrary to the above remarks, my notes on the diffuse affordances of the electronic book hold true only for interaction through the sanctioned "front end" modes of textual interface.
+Contrary to the above remarks, my notes on the diffuse affordances of the electronic book hold true only for interaction through the sanctioned "front end" modes of interaction with digital literary artifacts.
 For example, note that all of the major book platforms I have mentioned so far are coupled tightly with their respective book markets.
-Both Amazon and Adobe sell books in a way that is not compatible with one another, or with other electronic book platforms.
+Both Amazon and Adobe sell books in a way that is not compatible with one another, nor with other electronic book platforms.
 Further, note that whatever the comparative affordances of reading an Amazon ebook versus the book expressed in the Adobe Document Cloud, the software must emulate the logics of document ownership.
-To own an electronic book or a document implies the ability to perform significantly different actions depending on the specific affordances of the given platform.
+To own an electronic book or a document implies the ability to perform significantly differing actions depending on the specific affordances of the given platform.
 In another sense, to own a book in each case means to have access to the bits that bring the simulation of the book into existence.
 At some lower level of abstraction the variety of reading platforms rest on the same computational substratum.
 Both Amazon and Adobe books rely on the underlying capabilities of the personal computer.
-This base hyper-media, as Lev Manovich calls it, supports all simulacra, including the bibliographic [@manovich_software_2013].
-Whatever it means to own a book, must involve the computer.
-A common act of epistemic disobedience, to borrow from Walter Mignolo, therefore includes accessing the book bits directly, through channels afforded not by the publisher but by the device manufacturer [@mignolo_epistemic_2009].
-One can for example disentangle mechanism of book ownership enforced by Amazon, from the book's "content."
-The so called "ripping" of the Kindle book library involves reformatting individual books into other file formats which could hypothetically enable unfettered copying and circulation, constrained by the original platform.
+This hyper-media, as Lev Manovich calls it, at the base of all competing ebook formats, supports all simulacra, including the bibliographic [@manovich_software_2013].
+Whatever it means to own a book, must involve manipulating bits on a hard drive.
+A common act of epistemic disobedience, to borrow a phrase from Walter Mignolo, therefore includes accessing the book bits directly, through channels not afforded by the publisher [@mignolo_epistemic_2009].
+One can in this way disentangle the mechanisms of book ownership as defined by Amazon, from the book's "content" proper, by other definitions.
+The so called "ripping" of the Kindle book library involves reformatting individual books into other file formats which could hypothetically enable unfettered copying and circulation of the text, constrained by the original platform.
 The activity need not be illicit.
-The extraction of plain text from the Portable Document Format commonly constitutes the initial step in scholarly corpus analysis or distant reading.
-At the very least, I am able to simply copy the words on my screen into another format by hand.
+The extraction of plain text from the Portable Document Format commonly constitutes the initial step in corpus analysis, natural language processing, and otherwise distant reading.
+We lend our books to friends, read them out loud with our students, and make backup copies for our home libraries.

 In each of the above examples, the reader confronts some aspect of formatting instrumentally, for a particular purpose like copying, analysis, or